Online Writing Degrees

 Degrees In Writing

-According to the Bureau of Labor Statistics, or BLS, writers, authors and editors generally hold a bachelor’s degree in a field related to writing, such as journalism, English or communications.
+According to the Bureau of Labor Statistics, writers, authors and editors generally hold a bachelor’s degree in a field related to writing, such as journalism, English or communications.
 Writers who want to focus on a particular subject in their writing could be well-served by a degree in that field; for instance, those writing history textbooks might pursue a degree in history or political science.
 Writers who want to cover the financial industry may pursue additional coursework in economics or finance.

 Writing focused online liberal-arts degree programs can take many forms, from creative writing to journalism to marketing copy.
 No matter the specialty, a writing portfolio is an essential element for writers on the job market.
 Many degree programs in writing offer opportunities either in class or through internships for writers to gain experience by writing fiction, reporting news stories or crafting advertising copy.